community-insight-impact/longitudinal_metrics/README.md

 ## Exploratory Analyses
 We began the analysis by reviewing within- and across-severity score changes across time.
 We analyzed within-variable variation using one-way and non-parametric ANOVA tests.
 We were also interested in the changes in relationships between variables, and modeled those relationships using correlation and predictive power matrices.
 We then reviewed year-over-year percent change in the severity score to assess its validity over time.
 For county-year observations with percent changes falling below the 10th or above the 90th percentile, we plan to conduct further research on whether public policy changes can explain the extreme change.

-The files *Severity Metric Exploratory Analysis.ipynb* contains our ANOVA testing, and you can find the percent change analyses in the *County-Level Exploration - Severity Metric -Updated.ipynb* file.
+The files *ANOVA-Testing.ipynb.zip* contains our ANOVA testing, and you can find the percent change analyses in the *County-Level Exploration - Severity Metric -Updated.ipynb* file.

 ![Longitudinal PPS Matrix](https://github.com/community-insight-impact/longitudinal_metrics/blob/main/pps.png)